 How do you find your Career Sweet Spot?
-Start by defining it, with a little help from my tiny Career Coach helpers.
+Let’s start by defining it, with a little help from my tiny Career Coach helpers.

 My three-year-old son, Jack, is learning how to play baseball.